StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 ![image](https://i.imgur.com/0KOGcoF.png)

-Click Next Scan until no more results appear.
-Once no more results appear, select all those results and click on the red arrow.
+Click `Next Scan` until no more results appear.
+Once no more results appear, select all those results and click on the `red arrow`

 Those results will be copied to the bottom and we can start modifying values.